Stellarend/Tower-of-Fantasy-Guide/README.md

     - Used for Adventure Select and refreshes slowly overtime
     - Do not allow it to cap, always make sure it's under 100 at the end of a play session
     - Do Interstellar Exploration as it has the best rewards till level 50
+        - Do the Interstellar Exploration that gives the best rewards (check map)
         - Do Dimension Trial instead if you don't have a party to play with, as Interstellar Exploration doesn't have match making
     - Once level 50, do Joint Operations 06, SSR gear only starts dropping then
 - Blue and Purple Cipher